Work in Progress

 - John Stiles Mordaunt and his extensive family can be found in greater detail on the Mordaunt Family in London page.
 He worked as a warehouse keeper in London and several of his children and a grandchild worked for the East India Company, either in the the Bengal Army or in the offices and warehouses of London

-- John Mordaunt (abt 1750 - 24th October 1794), captain of the Bengal Army Artillery had a number of children born in India who returned to the UK some time after his death
+- John Mordaunt (abt 1750 - 24th October 1794), captain of the Bengal Army Artillery had a number of children born in India who returned to the UK at some time.

 - Sarah Mordaunt (? - ?)